flawnson/flawnson.github.io/docs/_posts/2020-10-09-welcome-to-my-blog.md

 - Value to readers
 - Value to myself

+Just a word is a blog for me to keep track of happenings in my life.
+From IT administration to travel logs, from playlist organizers to learning resources, this is where I'll keep track of them all.
-A welcome to my blog does little to provide either benefit.
+Ironically, this welcome to my blog does little to provide either benefit.
 In fact, if all goes as hoped, this will be the least mutually beneficial post I ever write.

 So having made it this far, I'd like to dedicate this first post to you, the reader.